iter8-tools/iter8/doc_files/iter8_install.md

 ### Installing an older release

-In case you need to install an old iter8 release, please, refer to its corresponding documentation in the link below.
+In case you need to install an old iter8 release, please refer to its corresponding documentation in the link below.
 In the URL below, you need to replace the string `<release>` with the string corresponding to your desired release.
 For example, a valid release string would be `v0.0.1`.

 ```
 https://github.com/iter8-tools/docs/tree/<release>